Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Curve complexes and hierarchical structures

-\textbf{Curve complex of a surface:} Let $S=S_{g,b}$ be a connected, compact, oriented surface with genus $g$ and $b$ boundary components.
-We define $\xi(S)=3g-3+b$ as the complexity of the surface.
+{\bf The curve complex of a surface:} Let $S=S_{g,b}$ be a connected, compact, oriented surface with genus $g$ and $b$ boundary components.
+The {\it topological type} of $S$ refers to $g$ and $b$ which determines the surface up to homeomorphism.
+We define $\xi(S)=3g-3+b$ to be the {\it complexity} of the surface $S$.

+An {\it essential curve} is a closed curve which is not isotopic to a boundary component of $S$ or a point.
+We do not distinguish between a curve and its isotopy class.
 The curve complex of $S$, denoted by $\mathcal{C}(S)$, serves to organize the isotopy classes of essential, simple closed curves on $S$.
 Let $S$ be a surface with $\xi(S)\geq 1$.
-To each isotopy class of essential simple closed curves on $S$ (neither isotope to boundary nor a point) is associated a vertex ($0-$simplex) in $\mathcal{C}(S)$.
+To the isotopy class of each essential simple closed curve on $S$ is associated a vertex ($0-$simplex) in $\mathcal{C}(S)$.
 When $\xi(S)>1$, an edge is associated to disjoint pair of isotopy classes of curves.
 Similarly, a $k-$simplex is associated to any $k+1$ pairwise disjoint isotopy classes of simple closed curves.
-Here two isotopy classes are disjoint if there are curves in each of them which are disjoint on $S$.
-We denote the $k-$skeleton of this complex by $\mathcal{C}_{k}(S)$.
+Two isotopy classes are disjoint if there are curves in each of them which are disjoint on $S$.
+We denote the $k-$skeleton of $\mathcal{C}(S)$ by $\mathcal{C}_{k}(S)$.
 When $\xi(S)=1$, $S$ is either a one holed torus or a four holed sphere.
-Then $1-$simplices (edges) correspond to curves intersecting respectively once and twice, which are the minimum possible intersection number of curves on $S$, respectively.
+Then $1-$simplices (edges) correspond to curves intersecting respectively once and twice, which are the minimum possible intersection number of curves on $S_{1,1}$ and $S_{0,4}$, respectively.

+A {\it multi-curve} is a collection of pair-wise disjoint essential simple closed curves.
+If $\xi(S)>1$, then a multi-curve consists of the vertices of a simplex in $\mathcal{C}(S)$.

-We equip the curve complex with a distance by making each simplex Euclidean with side lengths 1, and denote the distance by $d_{S}=d_{\mathcal{C}(S)}$.
-By the main result of Masur-Minsky in \cite{mm1} $\mathcal{C}(S)$ equipped with this distance is a $\delta-$hyperbolic space in the sense of Gromov, where $\delta$ only depends on topological type of $S$.
+We equip the curve complex with a distance by making each simplex Euclidean with side lengths $1$, and denote the distance $d_{\mathcal{C}(S)}$ by $d_{S}$.
+By the main result of Masur-Minsky in \cite{mm1} $\mathcal{C}(S)$ equipped with $d_{S}$ is a $\delta-$hyperbolic space in the sense of Gromov and $\delta$ depends only on the topological type of $S$.

+A subsurface of $S$ is an embedded, connected, compact surface inside $S$.
+We do not distinguish between a subsurface and its isotopy class.
+An {\it essential subsurface} is a subsurface $Y\subseteq S$ so that each boundary curve of $Y$ is either an essential curve or a boundary curve of $S$, and $Y$ itself is not a $3-$holed sphere.
+In this paper unless is specified subsurfaces understood to be essential.